Claken/Piscine_Flutter/mobileModule02/Modulel02/README.md

 ## Search bar

 When you tab the search bar button (or the search bar itself), you can type any city you want in the world. <br/>
-When the city you want appears on the list below the search bar, tap on it. <br/>
+When the city you want appears on the list below the search bar, tap on it : <br/>

 ![api data2](https://github.com/Claken/Piscine_Flutter/assets/51683861/0c3afb9e-b931-4db5-8819-ff95df592320)